Q-ball-like solitons on the M2-brane with worldvolume fluxes: Introduction

 Solitons are stable classical solutions with finite energy to nonlinear equations that are able to mimick the behaviour of particles as well as excitations.
 They are classified into topological and nontopological ones.
 Topological solitons like monopoles, vortices, instantons and kinks have been extensively studied in the literature.
 Non-topological solitons have also received a lot of interest for its potential to explain dark matter among others.
 One simple case corresponds to Q-balls.
 Q-balls \cite{COLEMAN1985263} are the generic name given to solitons, originally with spherical topology, which are invariant under a $U(1)$ global symmetry.
 This symmetry implies the existence of a Noether charge which provides stability against perturbations.
 Thus global symmetry has been associated to quantum invariants as lepton or barion number.
 There exists also gauged Q-balls \cite{Q-ballUgauged,MappinggaugedQ-balls} in the case in which the complex scalar fields that parametrized the Q-ball are also charged under a gauge potential $U(1)$.
 There are also other works in which the authors have considered more general global or gauged groups \cite{Loginov2007, ALONSOIZQUIERDO2023}.
 Dynamics of Q-balls have been studied in \cite{Floratos:2000-Qballs, DynamicsQ-ballsExpandingUniverse} and for the gauged case \cite{Q-ballUgauged, Gulamov_2015}.
 Their stability has also been discussed in several papers, see for example \cite{ThePhysicsofQballsThesis}.
 Recently, it has been discovered that it is possible to obtain solitonic solutions that simultaneously share the two types of properties.
 These type of solitons have been denoted as Q-monopole-ball \cite{Bai2022}.

 Solitons with other topologies different from the sphere have been described to less extent \cite{ALONSOIZQUIERDO2022}.
 For example, Q-torus, which corresponds to Q-balls with toroidal topology have been also studied in \cite{Q-TorusInN2SupersimetricQED}.
-Q-balls have also been used to model dark matter \cite{art:Supersymmetric_Qballs_as_dark_matterKusenko:1997si} or like \cite{FQuevedo:ModuliStarKrippendorf2018} in the context of String theory.
-This last one describes Q-ball solitons from the open and closed string moduli as well as other type of solitons.
-However, there are very few results of solitons reported at the level of M-theory.
+Q-balls have also been used to model dark matter \cite{art:Supersymmetric_Qballs_as_dark_matterKusenko:1997si}, in the context of string theory \cite{FQuevedo:ModuliStarKrippendorf2018}.
+This paper describes Q-ball solitons from the open and closed string moduli as well as other types of solitons.
+However, there are very few results of solitons have been reported at the M-theory level.

-Classical solutions of membrane theory can be useful to understand better the M-theory properties of its fundamental elements.
+Classical solutions of membrane theory can be useful to better understand the M-theory properties.
 First examples of classical solutions to the membrane theory firstly appeared in \cite{nicolaihoppe}.
 In the context of matrix models, it was discussed in \cite{Hoppe:1997SolutionsMatrixModelEquations}.
 The existence of membrane solitonic solutions has been discussed in several works.
 For example in terms of stringy solitary waves in \cite{Restuccia:1998_MembraneSolitons}, in the context of Q-ball matrix model \cite{Soo-Jong_Rey}, as instantonic solutions \cite{FLORATOS:1998_InstantonSolutionsSelf-dualMembrane}, or in terms of membranes formulated on hyperkähler backgrounds \cite{Bergshoeff:1999_SolitonsOnSupermembrane,Portugues_2004}.
 There are bounds for the experimental detection of Q-balls \cite{ThePhysicsofQballsThesis}, though they are model dependent.